a-hopps/NLP_Final_Project/README.md

 Repository Containing Code for Luca Araujo and Allie Hopper's project for Natural Language Processing, Carleton College Fall 2025.
+BigBird code does not fully run, and has been exculded from the paper.
+Dinu analysis already has the data to analyze, but Dinu Experiment Code contains the code to run the evaluation of the model.
+Includes a readme with instructions on how to run.
+LSTM code can be run locally on any machine.